-While not as dramatically styled as the exterior, the 2018 Kona features an interior that's still cool and interesting.
-We like the big round vents on the sides, the dash-mounted infotainment screen that manages to avoid looking tacked on, and the clever pocket above the available Qi wireless charging pad that's perfectly sized for a smartphone.
+While not as dramatically styled as the exterior, the 2019 Kona features an interior that's still cool and interesting.
 The driver's seat is perfectly comfortable, as is the front passenger's, and there's even good cargo space behind the rear seats.
 That includes an adjustable floor and hidden storage.
 The rear seats are not quite as roomy, though.
 There's not a lot of legroom, headroom is only adequate, and adults can forget about the center position.
 If you opt for the Lime Twist green paint, you get body-colored accents inside.
 It adds a much-needed splash of color to the charcoal decor, and we wish Hyundai would do it with its red and blue exterior colors.

 There's a lot going on with the Kona's styling, but despite the multiple textures, lines and surfaces, it all works surprisingly well.
 We like the narrow LED running lights mounted atop the fenders, and the taper at the bottom of Hyundai's grille refreshes the look without redefining it.
 There's gray plastic around the fenders, but rather than reduce it to a thin stripe Hyundai owns it with the Kona, wrapping it thickly around the wheelwells and into the front bumper.
 In back things aren't quite as tidy, but it still hangs together, and out on the road the new Kona looks surprisingly fetching.
 We liked it in red, but if you want to tone it down, you can get silver, gray or black.
 If you like red or blue, you can also get a black contrast roof.

-The base 2018 Hyundai Kona SE comes with a 2.0-liter 4-cylinder powering the front wheels through a 6-speed automatic transmission.
-Standard equipment includes a 7-inch touch-screen infotainment system with Apple CarPlay and Android Auto, Bluetooth, and USB and AUX inputs.
+The base 2019 Hyundai Kona SE comes with a 2.0-liter 4-cylinder powering the front wheels through a 6-speed automatic transmission.
+Standard equipment includes a 7-inch touch-screen infotainment system with Apple CarPlay and Android Auto, Hyundai SmartSense, Bluetooth and two USB inputs.
 Cruise control is standard as well, as is a tire-pressure-monitoring system that monitors each tire individually.
 The manually adjusted seats are covered in cloth, and there are automatic headlights and keyless entry.
-There's a rearview camera, standard with dynamic guidelines that curve as you turn the steering wheel.

-Beyond the turbocharged engine and all-wheel drive, there are multiple models, each adding its own unique blend of features.
 The Kona SEL gets larger 17-inch alloy wheels, blind-spot and rear cross-traffic alert, a proximity key with push-button start, leather-wrapped steering wheel and shift knob, and a hidden cargo compartment.
-You can also get the Technology Package, which adds a power driver's seat, sunroof, fog lights, and a suite of safety systems that includes forward-collision warning and prevention, lane-keeping assist, and driver-attention warning.
+The SEL Technology Package adds a power driver's seat, sunroof, fog lights and an Infinity 8-speaker audio system.
 Step up to the Limited and you get the turbo engine, leather seats, automatic climate control, and a power driver's seat.
-The top-line Kona Ultimate includes all that, plus the safety technology, a larger 8-inch touch-screen infotainment system with navigation, a head-up display, automatic high beams, parking sensors, and a color multi-information display between the main gauges.
+The Kona Ultimate includes pedestrian detection, a larger 8-inch touch-screen infotainment system with navigation, wireless charging, a head-up display, automatic high beams, parking sensors, and a color multi-information display between the main gauges.
 Interestingly, active cruise control is not available.

 Under the Hood